Patrick Brazeau

-Patrick Brazeau (born November 11, 1974) is a Canadian senator from Quebec.
-At the age of 34, he was and is the youngest member of the Senate during his appointment.
-From February 2006 until January 2009 he held the position of national chief of the Congress of Aboriginal Peoples.
+Patrick Brazeau (born November 11, 1974) is a Canadian politician.
+On the recommendation of Prime Minister Stephen Harper, Brazeau was appointed to the Senate of Canada by Governor General Michaëlle Jean on January 8, 2009.
+Prior to his appointment, Brazeau was the national chief of the Congress of Aboriginal Peoples from 2006 to 2009.

-Brazeau was expelled from the Conservative caucus following his February 7, 2013 arrest for domestic assault and sexual assault.
-On September 15, 2015, Brazeau pleaded guilty to simple assault and cocaine possession as part of a plea deal in which other assault charges were dropped, and he was acquitted of sexual assault.
-On October 28, 2015, he was granted an absolute discharge by a Quebec court; he was thus not incarcerated and avoided having a criminal record.
-However, Brazeau remained suspended until September 2016, when separate charges of fraud and breach of trust related to his disallowed expense claims were withdrawn by the Crown.
+During his tenure in the Senate, Brazeau faced a number of controversies.
+He was arrested several times in 2013 and in 2014 including for assault and cocaine possession, the two charges he pleaded guilty to in 2015 as part of a plea deal which saw him acquitted of sexual assault and other charges.
+He was granted an absolute discharge by a Quebec court, avoiding incarceration or a criminal record.
+Brazeau was suspended from the Senate until September 2016, when separate charges of fraud and breach of trust related to his disallowed expense claims were withdrawn by the Crown.